Honda Civic Review & Prices

 Efficiency, emissions and tax

 There’s only one engine choice for the Honda Civic.
 It’s a hybrid setup, combining a 2.0-litre petrol engine with an electric motor.
 Together, they produce 184hp, which is plenty for the car.
-Official tests have the Civic as returning 60mpg, with a few hours of mixed driving routes for this test returning an impressive 58mpg.
+Official tests have the Civic as returning 60mpg, with a week of mixed driving and plenty of long journeys giving us a figure of over 55mpg with ease.

 For comparison, official tests of an equivalent engine Toyota Corolla hatch have it returning up to 57.7mpg.